Hubs-Foundation/hubs-docs/README.md

 }
 ```

-For more information about IDs and navigation, see [Navigation and Sidebars in the Docusaurus docs](https://docusaurus.io/docs/en/navigation).
+For more information about adding new docs, see [Create a doc](https://docusaurus.io/docs/create-doc).

 ## Full Documentation